 8) Yes you can top up with cash or cards at a Top Up station.
 But why would you want to queue to do that, when you can do it in advance?
 Preload your account now, select Auto Top Up then you don’t have to worry about topping up once you’re on site.

 What about refunds?

 9) No problem!
 You can get all your unspent money refunded, by clicking on the playpass link which we’ll send out after the festival.
 Yes there’s a £1 charge to do this.
 This is because humans need to process these refunds & unfortnately humans cost money.
-You will be able to request a refund from the Tuesday after 2000trees.
+You will be able to request a refund from the Tuesday after 2000trees until 31st July 2019.
 To get the unspent money back it’s really important that you keep your wristband, or take a note of the number printed on the back of it – you need to enter this in to the web portal so your wristband (and therefore the money left on it) can be identified.
-PLEASE DO NOT THROW AWAY YOUR WRISTBAND BEFORE YOU CLAIM YOUR MONEY BACK OR MAKING A NOTE OF THE WRISTBAND NUMBER OTHERWISE YOU MAY NOT BE ABLE TO GET YOUR MONEY BACK.
+PLEASE DO NOT THROW AWAY YOUR WRISTBAND BEFORE YOU CLAIM YOUR MONEY BACK OR MAKING A NOTE OF THE WRISTBAND NUMBER, OTHERWISE YOU MAY NOT BE ABLE TO GET YOUR MONEY BACK.

 In all seriousness, we massively appreciate how much you love 2000trees & the last thing we want to do is upset even a single one of you.
-That said, we’re super confident that this will revolutionise festivals of the future & we’re super duper confident that it will be a massive sucess at 2000trees, otherwise we wouldn’t have signed up for it.
+That said, we’re super confident that this will revolutionise festivals of the future & we’re super duper confident that it will be a massive success at 2000trees, otherwise we wouldn’t have signed up for it.